DEC System Module

-In addition, special modules were available for purposes such as Input/Output (I/O) converters (to standard internal voltages), bus drivers, lamp and solenoid drivers, A/D conversion, relays, core memory drivers, etc.
+In addition, special modules were available for purposes such as Input/Output (I/O) converters (to standard internal voltages), bus drivers, lamp and solenoid drivers, A/D conversion, relays, drivers for core memory, etc.

-Larger assemblies which are part of the same family provide core memory testing devices.
+Larger assemblies which are part of the same family provide devices for testing core memory.
 There are also power supplies, mounting panels with slots for the modules, cabinets to hold groups of mounting panels, indicator light panels, etc.

+Technical

+System Modules were powered from +10 and -15 volt supplies, with logic levels of 0 and -3 volts.
+Saturating transistors served as inverter-amplifiers while diodes were used for logic.
+The basic circuit design was similar to diode-transistor logic.